B-Xi/TGRS_2025_HyLiOSR/README.md

 ![Stage2](pic/stage2.jpg)

 Fig. 1.
-The Two-stage pipeline of the proposed HyLiSOR
+The two-stage pipeline of the proposed HyLiSOR